bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/SC/challenge.md

 interview screening questions (a form you fill when applying for a job):

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
-Employee and territory tables have a Many to Many relationship.
+ANSWER: Employee and territory tables have a One to Many relationship.
 The two tables are connected by the auxillary table EmployeeTerritories.
 The Employee and Territory tables use their respective primary ID keys to join using the EmployeeTerritories table.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+ANSWER:
   The use of document stores would be appropriate if you are running parallel computations in a horizontal machine configuration.
 This configuration would facilitate scaling into bigger amounts of data and would be free of the